quiltdata/quilt/docs/advanced-features/good-practice.md

 **Attributes**:

 - `type: "IAMUser"`
-- `account: str`: The AWS account ID number of the account that owns or contains the calling entity.
+- `account: str` - The AWS account ID number of the account that owns or contains the calling entity.
-- `id: str`: The unique identifier of the calling entity.
+- `id: str` - The unique identifier of the calling entity.
-- `arn: str`: The AWS ARN associated with the calling entity.
+- `arn: str` - The AWS ARN associated with the calling entity.

 #### Event Taxonomy